CCS-Bayer Cardiovascular Research Award

 The program is particularly interested in research that has the potential to advance knowledge about or improve the care of patients at risk for vascular, thrombotic or embolic events.

 Three awards totaling up to $45,000 will be awarded on an independent peer review process.
-A bonus award of $5,000 will be awarded by the CCC session audience to one of the three finalists for the most effective and persuasive presentation.
+A bonus award of $5,000 will be awarded by the audience to one of the three finalists for the most effective and persuasive presentation at the 2022 Canadian Cardiovascular Congress live session.

 - Be a CCS Member.
 For more information about CCS Membership, visit the CCS website: http://www.ccs.ca/en/membership